 Advantages and Disadvantages of Nubuck

-Nubuck is long-lasting, durable and breathable.
+Nubuck is long-lasting, durable, and breathable.
 Three positive signs that encourage Nubuck purchases.
 It is also comfortable not to mention how good it looks and feels.
 Giving a luxe appearance to the wearer.
-It is perhaps one type of leather that doesn’t need any complex maintenance, polishing or shining, as many types of leathers usually do.
+It is perhaps one type of leather that doesn’t need any complex maintenance, polishing, or shining, as many types of leather usually do.
 Cleaning Nubuck is also occasional unless an unforeseen accident calls for major cleaning.
 On the downside, Nubuck is subject to spoil, stain or ruin if it’s exposed to harsh elements such as excessive mud, dirt or dust.
 Nubuck cannot get wet at any cost, as it will darken and once dried will lose the unique bristle texture as they will become weak and eventually break.

 Comparison of Nubuck with other Leathers

 There are many types of leather that are often confused with or by Nubuck due to its uniqueness, durability as well as easily prone to damage.
 Suede is often confused with Nubuck as they look quite similar in appearance.
 Keeping in mind all the different types of leather including chrome dyed leather as well as vegetable leather, many will agree that Nubuck and Suede are great choices based on cost and durability.

 However, chrome-dyed leather shares a bit of the same feel as Nubuck though appearance wise they are considerably different.
 This type of dyed leather calls for tanning the hide or skin and then dyeing it to your desired look.
 Interestingly, Nubuck isn’t as water-resistant, durable or in danger of getting ruined due to staining and such are some of the differences that set them apart.